Pixidermy Where pixelation & taxidermy meet. Future of sculpture.

 This comfortable chair is creative balance of rustic charm and modern style.
 It is made from the century-old 100% reclaimed wood.
 Leather is classic glazed cow hide.

-After college I returned to work in New Jersey and then I started framing my own photographs of my work with rare wildlife in New Jersey.
-Many were sold at fundraisers for the organization I work for: Conserve Wildlife Foundation of NJ.
-During this time I’ve begun to become quite the collector of salvaged wood.
+I’ve begun to become quite the collector of salvaged wood.
 While at work or play I always keep my eye out for anything that I think could be re-purposed.
 I also collect wood to help reduce this type of materials out of the waste stream.
-Some estimates put construction and wood waste at 28% of the waste stream.

 Reclaimed bowling lane wood